UW-GAC/primed-django/README.md

 -   Open a different browser or browser private session (so not logged in as SU)
 -   visit \<site_url\>
--   choose sign in via Gregor Oauth2 Drupal Provider
+-   choose sign in via Drupal Provider
 -   login at the oauth server site and follow instructions to grant permissions and create oauth account